openstack/nova-specs/specs/rocky/approved/numa-aware-live-migration.rst

           |                                                              |                                            |            |-----------------------------------| |
           |                                                              |                                            |                                                  |

-Exhanging instance NUMA topologies is done early (in `check_can_live_migrate_source` rather than `pre_live_migration`) in order to fail as fast as possible if the destination cannot fit the instance.
+Exchanging instance NUMA topologies is done early (in `check_can_live_migrate_source` rather than `pre_live_migration`) in order to fail as fast as possible if the destination cannot fit the instance.
 What happens when the compute hosts are not both running the updated handshake code